Materials-Consortia/schemas/defs/v1.2/units/si/1983/temporary/hectare.md

 **Definition name:** `hectare`

 **Unit name:** hectare
-**Latin symbol:** he
+**Latin symbol:** ha
-**Display symbol:** he
+**Display symbol:** ha

 **Description:** A unit of area equal to 1000 square meters (1 hm²), with meter defined according to the 1983 SI base unit.

-The hectare appear in the International System of Units (SI), 1st ed.
+The hectare unit appears in the International System of Units (SI), 1st ed.
 (1970) defined as "1 ha = 1 hm² = 10⁴ m²" with the footnote "This unit and its symbol were adopted by the International Committee in 1879 (Proces-Verbaux C.I.P.M., 1879, p.
-41).
+41)."

 - The International System of Units (SI), 1st ed.
 (1970) categorizes the unit as "units in use temporarily".
 - The International System of Units (SI), 5th ed.
-(1985) add the clarification that the unit is "used to express agricultural areas."
+(1985) add the clarification that the unit is "used to express agrarian areas."
 - The International System of Units (SI), 7th ed.
 (1998) changes the categorisation to "Other non-SI units currently accepted for use with the International System."

-The hectare was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.
+The hectare unit was implicitly redefined via the redefinition of the metre at the 17th CGPM meeting (1983), resolution 1.

 **Resources:**